docutils/docutils/prest/doc/src/directives.rst

 The following option is recognized:

 ``class`` : text
-    Override the computed "class" attribute value.
+    Override the computed "classes" attribute value.
 See the class_ directive below.